silviapfeiffer/external-videos/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Fix to work with YouTube's evolving API 3.0, which changed and broke the plugin in 2017

+= 1.2.1 =
+* Bump WP tested-with version to current 6.2.1
+* Layout fix for settings add/edit channel HTML form
+* Bug fix

 = 1.2 =
 * Massive bug fix! /hosts folder was missing from WP SVN repository.
 Thanks to @ianmacin!